eduNEXT/tvm/docs/source/tvm_tutorials/creating_two_dev_env.rst

 #.
 Repeat steps 3 to 8 using the project-name and tutor-version you want.

-.. note::  You can have as many projects as you want, but you can't have two projects with the same name and tutor version.
+.. note:: You can have as many projects as you want, but you can not have two projects with the same name and tutor version.

 Next Steps
 -----------